gjedeer/celery-php/README.md

 ## SUPPORT

-If you need help [setting up Celery](http://massivescale.net/performance-for-developers.html), you may be interested in hiring me as a [consultant](http://massivescale.net/performance-for-developers.html).
+If you need help integrating Celery in your PHP app, you may be interested in hiring me as a [consultant](http://massivescale.net/performance-for-developers.html).